beenotung/dom-proxy/README.md

 npm install dom-proxy
 ```

-Then import from typescript using named import or star import
+Then import from typescript using named import or star import:

 ```typescript
 import { watch } from 'dom-proxy'
 import * as domProxy from 'dom-proxy'
 ```

-Or import from javascript
+Or import from javascript:

 ```javascript
 var domProxy = require('dom-proxy')
 ```

-Or get dom-proxy via CDN:
+You can also get dom-proxy via CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/dom-proxy@1/browser.min.js"></script>